interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 #### executionCondition
 <code>**executionCondition**:String</code>

-A [cryptographic condition](../0002-crypto-conditions/) used for implementing holds.
+A cryptographic challenge used for implementing holds.
 The underlying ledger MUST hold the transfer until the condition has been fulfilled or the `expiresAt` time has been reached.

+Conditions are the base64url-encoded SHA-256 hash of a random, pseudo-random or deterministically generated 32-byte preimage called the fulfillment.

 Ledger plugins that do not support holds MUST throw an `HoldsNotSupportedError` if this parameter is provided.

-Ledger plugins that do support holds, but do not support the given condition type or bitmask MUST throw a  `ExecutionConditionNotSupportedError`.

 #### expiresAt
 <code>**expiresAt**:String</code>